timpaquatte/pytest-mutagen/README.md

 ## Declare a mutant
 * **Mutant function** \
-	If you want to run the tests from testfile.py with some mutations, you can either write the mutations in testfile.py or in a new file by using `from testfile import *`.
+	To mutate a whole function you have to write the new version of the function, decorated with `@mg.mutant_of(function_qual_name, mutant_name, file (optional), description (optional))`.
 If the mutations affect an object (function or class) you have to be sure that this object exists in the `__globals__` symbols table of either the test functions or the mutated functions.
 For this purpose you can simply write `from [your_module] import [target_object]` in the test file or in the mutation file.
-	To mutate a whole function you have to write the new version of the function, decorated with `@mg.mutant_of(function_qual_name, mutant_name, description (optional))`.
 	Example :

 	```python